Well Being Retreat Center

 Here's what a few Prior Interns have said about their experience here:

-Chelsea Green, Bristol, VA - at WBRC for the month of February 2017
+Chelsea Green, Charleston, SC - at WBRC for the month of February 2017

 "After leaving university and living at home with my parents for two years, I spent one month at the Well Being Retreat Center (WBRC) which offered me the opportunity to find meaningful work, exceptional mentorship, and many precious moments of serenity in nature.
 The Center’s mission statement is ‘to promote harmony with nature, wellness of body, and peace of mind’ and I can say with certainty that these intentions are woven throughout every aspect of the WBRC cloth.
 This is not an internship of ‘busy work’, but of meaningful contributions to a cause much greater than oneself.